 Customer Satisfaction and CLV

 One important thing to consider with CLV is the fact that customer satisfaction (CSAT) plays a huge role.
-The better your customer service is, the higher the lifetime value of each customer will be.
+The better your customer experience is, including the usability of your site and customer service is, the higher the lifetime value of each customer will be.
 Great customer service makes them more likely they are to buy from you in the future and stick around as a customer.

 With that said, poor customer service can also have a large negative impact on your CLV data as well.